-Have you ever listened to a song and it brought tears to your eyes, or found yourself smiling or laughing?
+Have you ever listened to a song that brought tears to your eyes?
 It has been found that most people connect to the words in a song or the music itself.